-Published in the journal Science, a new study from Harvard researchers suggests that a newly discovered connection between climate change and depletion of the ozone layer may result in an increased amount of ultraviolet radiation, resulting in increased incidence of skin cancer.
+Published in the journal Science, a new study from Harvard researchers suggests that a newly discovered connection between climate change and depletion of the ozone layer may result in an increased amount of ultraviolet radiation, resulting in an increased incidence of skin cancer.

 For decades, scientists have known that the effects of global climate change could have a devastating impact across the globe, but Harvard researchers say there is now evidence that it may also have a dramatic impact on public health.